decodewithdeepak/markdown-notes/7th-sem/fom/fom-unit-3.md

 **Note:** Marketing ≠ Advertising.
 Advertising is just ONE tool in marketing.
 Marketing includes research, product design, pricing, distribution, promotion (which includes advertising), and customer service.

+**4Ps of Marketing (Marketing Mix):**
+1. Product - What to sell
+2. Price - At what price to sell
+3. Place - Where to sell
+4. Promotion - How to sell

 ### 1.2 Marketing vs Selling

 > PYQ: What is the difference between Marketing and Selling?
 Explain all concepts of marketing.
 (Jul-21, 15 marks)